Farewell to the organ: cathedral organist Still plays Bach and Mendelssohn!

 - Mendelssohn: Choral „Was mein Gott will, das g’scheh’ allzeit.“

-A new building in the historicizing style
+A new building in a historicizing style